 Dry mouth is a condition that can affect anybody, not just seniors.
 Dry mouth occurs when the salivary glands do not produce enough saliva, which is a moist liquid.
-This can uncomfortably leave you with dry mouth.
+This can uncomfortably leave you with a dry mouth.
 Dry mouth also has a connection to other oral health conditions such as gum disease.
-Therefore, the seriousness of the condition should not be underestimated as you will require dental emergency treatment in future.
+Therefore, the seriousness of the condition should not be underestimated, as you will require dental emergency treatment in the future.
 For seniors, this is more important as part of their oral care.

-Saliva plays an essential role in your oral health, for these reasons:
+Saliva plays an essential role in your oral health for these reasons:

 - It helps improve digestion by washing down food after eating

-- It supports overall mouth functioning by helping you to chew, taste and swallow
+- It supports overall mouth functioning by helping you to chew, taste, and swallow

 - Fights harmful bacteria in the mouth, keeping your teeth clear of adverse problems